focusreactive/focusreactive.com-front/README.md

 yarn start
 ```

-This command will start a development server specifically for blog project.
+This command will start a development server specifically for Blog project.

 ### Building Blog Project for Production

-To build blog project for production, navigate to the `blog` directory and use the following command:
+To build Blog project for production, navigate to the `blog` directory and use the following command:

 ```bash
 yarn build